Difference Between Microservices vs Monolithic

-- This leads to the division of team to different work, which further helps them in changing and updating production easily.
+- This leads to the team’s division to different work, which further helps them change and update production easily.

 - This makes the scaling of application easier.

-- Scaling of applications in monolithic architecture is a challenge to developers as it is a single package unit.
+- The scaling of monolithic architecture applications is a challenge to developers as it is a single package unit.

-- It is impossible for the developers to work on separate modules.
+- The developers can’t work on separate modules.